gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

-the generated filter[collection]Entities method will filter the entities by calling set[collection]Loading() and you should either create an effect that listens toe [collection]Loading can call the api with the [collection]Filter params or use withEntitiesLoadingCall to call the api with the [collection]Filter params and is debounced by default.
-Requires withEntities and withCallStatus to be present before this function.</p>
+the generated filter[collection]Entities method will filter the entities by calling set[collection]Loading() and you should either create an effect that listens toe [collection]Loading can call the api with the [collection]Filter params or use withEntitiesLoadingCall to call the api with the [collection]Filter params and is debounced by default.</p>
+<p>Requires withEntities and withCallStatus to be present before this function.</p>

 **Kind**: global function